 - Your utility account number.
 This is found on your current utility bill.
 You'll need to know this number when you choose a plan and sign up for it.

-Here are some other important things you should know:
+Some other important things you should know include:

 Who bills me?
 Toledo Edison sends a single bill that outlines and add up your monthly charges.

 What are the Terms of Service?
 The Terms of Service explain and identify specific charges and any fees a customer will face when they sign up for an electricity plan.
 Many suppliers offer different rates for plans with different term lengths.
 All Ohio electricity customers should read and understand the terms of service and contract summary for any plan they are interested in before they sign on to the plan.

 What are early termination fees?
 Switching retail suppliers before a contract ends can involve paying early termination fees.
 These can bite you if you want to switch retail providers before your electricity plan contract ends.